Dreadstar

-Dreadstar was the first comic-book series published by American publisher Epic Comics, an imprint of Marvel Comics, in 1982.
-It was centered on Vanth Dreadstar, sole survivor of the entire Milky Way galaxy, and an ensemble cast of crewmates, including cyborg sorcerer Syzygy Darklock, and their struggle to end an ancient war between two powerful, evil empires: The Church of The Instrumentality, run by the Lord Papal; and the Monarchy, administered by a puppet king.
+Dreadstar is the first comic-book series that was published by American publisher Epic Comics, an imprint of Marvel Comics, in 1982.
+It is centered on Vanth Dreadstar, sole survivor of the entire Milky Way galaxy, and an ensemble cast of crewmates, including cyborg sorcerer Syzygy Darklock, and their struggle to end an ancient war between two powerful, evil empires: The Church of The Instrumentality, run by the Lord Papal; and the Monarchy, administered by a puppet king.

 The comic book, created by Jim Starlin, was bimonthly during most of its run.
 Epic published 26 issues, after which it was published by First Comics who carried it for 38 more issues, for a total of 64 issues.
-The first 41 issues were published bi-monthly, after which the book was published monthly for a time, though it resumed bi-monthly publication with issue 51.
+The first 41 issues were published bi-monthly, after which the book was published monthly for a time, though it resumed bi-monthly publication with issue #51.
 In the early 1990s, a six issue limited series was published by Malibu Comics' Bravura line of creator-owned titles.
 Jim Starlin had stated in interviews as early as 2000 that he was working on a new Dreadstar series titled "Class Warfare" (including sample artwork in Slave Labor Graphics' The Price trade paperback), but the last mention of this was in late 2002.
 In 2011, in promotion for Breed III, Starlin again mentioned the possibility of another Dreadstar series.
-In April 2020, Jim Starlin announced a crowd-funding project for an all-new 100-page story featuring Dreadstar illustrated by Starlin himself together with inker Jaime Jameson titled Dreadstar Returns.

-Within the Marvel Multiverse, the Dreadstar universe is designated as Earth-8116.
+In 2021, a 100-page graphic novel by Jim Starlin and inker Jaime Jameson, Dreadstar Returns, was published by Ominous Press, after it was previously crowd-funded through the Kickstarter in 2020.
+Another Dreadstar graphic novel by the same creative team, Dreadstar vs. The Inevitable, was released in 2024 by Monkey Wrench Press.

 Metamorphosis Odyssey

-Vanth Dreadstar first appeared in "The Metamorphosis Odyssey", in Epic Illustrated #3.
-In the story, where Dreadstar is not the main character, he unwittingly aids the Orsirosian named Akhnaton in destroying the Milky Way Galaxy, the only way to stop the ever-expanding Zygotean empire.
+Vanth Dreadstar first appeared in the Metamorphosis Odyssey, in Epic Illustrated #3.
+In the story, where Dreadstar is not the main character, he unwittingly aids the Orsirosian named Akhnaton in destroying the Milky Way galaxy, the only way to stop the ever-expanding Zygotean empire.

 Dreadstar reappears in Marvel Graphic Novel #3, where Dreadstar tries to adjust to a new life on a pastoral world in the Empirical Galaxy, one million years after the Milky Way's destruction, only for his new home to be wiped out in a military attack.
 The story happens simultaneously with The Price, a graphic novel published by Eclipse Comics, which introduces the magician Syzygy Darklock.
 The stories become interwoven in each other's final pages, when the characters meet.
 Dreadstar and Darklock later appear in a short story in Epic Illustrated #15, which sets up the new bimonthly series.